-The RANJWI’s value for the third quarter of 2015 is 51.
-That indicates that the environment in the State has been close to average for wealth creation as of the third quarter of 2015.
+The RANJWI’s value for the third quarter of 2016 is 52.
+That indicates that the environment in the State has been close to average for wealth creation as of the second quarter of 2016.

 The financial crisis and associated recession from 2007-2009 took the RANJWI to record lows.
 Falling home prices, a weak stock market, high unemployment and slow income growth created a very adverse environment for wealth creation.
 The index hit an all-time low in mid-2012 at a value of just 17.
-The recovery to 51 since then has been very rapid, and it has become broader in 2015, with more components of the index showing improvements.
+The recovery to 52 since then has been very rapid, and it continues to become broader in 2016.

 The recovery in the health of New Jersey’s wealth was limited at first – it was mostly driven by a buoyant stock market, especially in the stock prices of some of New Jersey’s largest businesses, which include major pharmaceutical firms such as Johnson and Johnson and Merck.
-Starting in 2014 and continuing into this year, other components of the index have become more supportive of wealth in the state.
+With stock returns flat since late 2014, other factors have begun to take up the slack.

-In the 12 months ending 3/31/15, income in New Jersey grew about 3.7%, which was well ahead of the inflation rate of just 0.1% It is likely that New Jersey’s buying power will increase further as a result of the drop in the price of gasoline, which has given N.J. shoppers a much needed boost.
-Early indications suggest that workers throughout the country, including New Jersey, have been successful in securing better wage growth in 2015, so this trend could continue to improve.
+In the 12 months ending 12/31/15, personal income in New Jersey grew about 4.2%, which was well ahead of the inflation rate of just 1.0%.
+New Jersey’s workers are benefiting from two trends – rising wages boosting their pocketbooks and a recent decline in energy prices making their money go farther.
+Early indications suggest that workers throughout the country, including New Jersey, have been successful in securing better wage growth in 2016, so this trend could continue to improve.

-Values for NJ homes have increased about 3.4% over the past year, which is the strongest showing in ten years.
-Overall, though, home values are about unchanged from their levels in 2004 and New Jersey home prices continue to lag gains in the rest of the country.
+Values for NJ homes have increased about 2.5% over the past year, this is a slowdown relative to last year.
+Overall, home values are about unchanged from their levels in 2004 and New Jersey home prices continue to lag gains in the rest of the country.
 They are one of the weakest links in the state’s economic conditions.